thibaudmartinez/node2vec/README.md

 ## Acknowledgments

-Thank you to the people behind those awesome libraries that are used extensively in this project:
+Many thanks to those behind these awesome libraries that are used extensively in this project:

 * [SNAP](http://snap.stanford.edu/)